airbus/discrete-optimization/docs/source/howto_new_problem_implementation/tutorial_new_solver_greedy.md

 ### First version

 The only mandatory method to implement is `solve()`.
-We implement it by taking the most dense items (density of an item being the ratio value by weight) until reaching the maximal capacity.
+In a greedy approach, the item with the higher ratio value/weight is selected and added to the solution.
+The process repeats until the max capacity is reached.

 Note that `SolverDO` already implements an `__init__()` method that stores the problem in the `problem` attribute and build the methods computing and aggregating the objectives.